catkin/xylem/docs/design.rst

 **Notes:**

+- Discuss considered possibility of ``source plugins`` that defines the format / structure of the source files, albeit we have for now decided against it.
 - Do we only support the *cache* model for sources, where a static rules database is built with the ``update`` command, but no new information is generated upon key resolution?
 This implies that rules sources that